 - Gryphonicus – Legio Gryphonicus Princeps get to call dibs on opposing Titans, getting benefits to hit and armor rolls as long as they are the only Titan that targets them.
 This won’t stop your Knight banners from helping out a little, though.
 Questoris Knights with rapid-fire battlecannons and stormspears can help drop shields as you close, and Acastus Knights are great at adding a little more punch from across the table.

 - Dauntless – Any Banners within line of sight a Dauntless titan get to re-roll command checks to avoid becoming shaken, helping make sure an unlucky crit won’t hamper your next activation.

 - Defensor – The Icon of the True princeps trait lets you add 1 to command checks for Titans and Knights so long as your princeps is on the board.
 Another way to avoid becoming shaken, though it requires you to give up your personal trait to access it.

 Knight Banners have a lot to offer for their point investment and are a great add-on to any maniple.
-They can help plug holes in your list a.
-In a future article we’ll be re-visting Knights and how they can be fielded in a Knights-only Household Force list, which adds additional mechanics representing how Lances of Knights fight together to take down God-Engines.
+If eventually you find you have picked up enough Knight kits to bring a whole force of them check out our Knight Household Focus, which adds additional mechanics representing how Lances of Knights fight together to take down God-Engines.